Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: Introduction

 \subsection{Summary of Contributions}

-In this paper, we develop \Name, a local-cloud LLM inference offloading optimization system shown in Fig. \ref{Fig. TMO}. \Name orchestrates ``Three-M'' Offloading -- multi-modal, multi-task, and multi-dialogue -- aimed at enhancing response quality and reducing latency and usage costs.
-We address the above research questions through a resource-constrained reinforcement learning (RCRL) methodology that learns optimal actions (i.e., RQ1 and RQ2) to respond to mutli-task and multi-dialogue scenarios.
-We develop an estimator of LLM inference through a nearest neighbor strategy for effective offline learning (i.e., RQ3).
-Our main contributions are as follows: \begin{itemize}[leftmargin=5mm] \item We construct \Name to account for adaptations between device-side LLM and cloud LLM inference within multi-modal, multi-task, multi-dialogue settings.
+In this paper, we develop \Name, a device-cloud collaborative LLM inference system shown in Fig. \ref{Fig. TMO}. \Name orchestrates ``Three-M'' Offloading -- multi-modal, multi-task, and multi-turn -- aimed at enhancing response quality and reducing latency and usage costs.
+We address the above research questions through a resource-constrained reinforcement learning (RCRL) methodology that learns optimal actions (i.e., RQ1, RQ2, and RQ3) to respond to multi-task scenarios in multi-turn conversations.
+We develop an estimator of LLM inference through a nearest neighbor strategy for effective offline training (i.e., RQ4).
+Our main contributions are as follows: \begin{itemize} \item We construct \Name to enable adaptive offloading between on-device and cloud LLM inference across multi-modal, multi-task, multi-turn conversations.
 This includes formalizing the interaction with both types of LLMs to dynamically adapt with diverse conversational demands \textbf{(Sec. \ref{Sec.
-Multi-Task/Dialogue with Multi-Modal Data Sources} and Sec. \ref{Sec.
-Local-Cloud LLM Inference})}.
+Multi-Task Multi-Turn with Multi-Modal Data Sources} and Sec. \ref{Sec.
+Device-Cloud LLM Inference})}.

-\item We formulate \Name's decision engine in terms of resource-constrained reinforcement learning (RCRL) to maximize cumulative reward across multi-dialogue interactions by selecting the optimal LLMs and modalities for inference.
+\item We formulate \Name's decision engine in terms of resource-constrained reinforcement learning (RCRL) to maximize cumulative reward across multi-turn conversations by selecting the optimal LLMs and modalities for inference.
 This approach enables a concrete optimization of trade-offs between response quality, latency, and usage costs while incorporating task-modality associations into the decision-making process \textbf{(Sec. \ref{Sec.
-RL})}.
+Formulation} and Sec. \ref{Sec.
+MDP Optimization})}.

-\item We devise a nearest neighbor strategy to overcome state-action pair uncertainty in estimating response quality during offline RL training.
+\item We devise a nearest neighbor strategy to overcome state-action pair uncertainty in estimating response quality during RCRL training.
 Our approach addresses two types of uncertainty that manifest in LLM evaluation contexts: \textit{non-deterministic evaluation (NDE)}, where identical state-action pairs can yield varying response quality evaluations, and \textit{out-of-distribution (OOD)}, where the system estimates the response quality for unseen state-action pairs (\textbf{Sec. \ref{Sec.
 Response Score}}).